 African Sacred Ibis - Five Sisters Zoo

 Individuals have white feathers covering most of their body, and the flight feathers of their wings have dark blue-green tips.
-They have long necks and bald, grey heads.
-Their bill is long and curved downwards.
-A small patch of skin is visible on the side of their breast and underwings.
+They have long necks with black heads and tail feathers.
+Their legs are long and slender with partially webbed feet to support them in marshy or watery terrain.
+They were once a sacred animal in Egypt, where they are now extinct.

 Facts

-• Habitat: Forest, grassland, margins of inland freshwater like wetlands and coastal regions of the centre and south of Africa
+Habitat: Central and Southern Africa; Forest, grassland, margins of inland freshwater like wetlands and coastal regions.

 Adapted to Survive